Catmus logotype

 Presentation

-CATMuS, common rules for the transcription of medieval roman sources
+CATMuS, common rules for the transcription of documents from the middle ages to today

-This site presents the standards commonly built by the CATMuS community (for Consistent Approaches to Transcribing ManuScripts).
-It lists a number of recommendations concerning the transcription of medieval documents and does not not concerned with earlier phases (segmentation into zones or lines1) or later phases (text normalization, development of abbreviations2).
+This website presents the standards collectively established by the CATMuS community (standing for Consistent Approaches to Transcribing ManuScripts).
+It lists a series of recommendations concerning the transcription of medieval and modern documents.
+It does not cover practices for earlier phases (such as the segmentation into zones or lines1) or later phases (like text normalization, development of abbreviations2, etc).

 Site structure